 How to form an LLC in Indiana

-Formation costs just $95 through Indiana's INBiz portal, with no annual franchise taxes or expensive publication requirements that burden businesses in other states.
+Formation costs $95 through Indiana's INBiz portal, with no annual franchise taxes or expensive publication requirements that burden businesses in other states.
+According to the Indiana Department of Revenue, Indiana does not impose a franchise tax on standard LLCs.

 Here's what the state requires, when it's needed, and what you'll pay.
 Use this checklist as you navigate the INBiz portal to ensure nothing is missed.